apalbright/thelittledataset/content/post/econ-words.md

 ## Titles

-One of the most joked about conventions in academic (economics) papers is the *"[Catchy title]: [More detailed info]"* title.^[Is this a thing across all social science disciplines?
-Sure, sure, I guess that's answerable with more data, but not the subject of this current investigation.]
-You can use the first part to get in something catchy or cutesy and the second part to remind everyone you are still a serious researcher.
+One of the most joked about conventions in academic (economics) papers is the *"[Catchy title]: [More detailed info]"* title.[^6] You can use the first part to get in something catchy or cutesy and the second part to remind everyone you are still a serious researcher.

 Another title convention is just making it your research question.
 (The [`@SayWhaYouFound` title school](https://twitter.com/SayWhatYouFound) does not like these question or "cliffhanger" titles.)
 A few authors have even been [so bold as to use one-word titles.](https://twitter.com/JustinSandefur/status/1408526421560025091)